 Note that Evernote business card scanning is a paid Evernote feature.
 You need to be a Premium or Business level subscriber to get this function.

 At the time of this post however, there is another option if you aren’t ready to make the leap to Evernote Premium or Business and want most of the nifty business card scanning features I show in the video.
 [Note that however, in my opinion, you really should upgrade.
-This feature alone is worth the $4.99/month, especially if you are in sales.
-And, I don’t get any compensation if you upgrade.
-I just think you should.]
+This feature alone is worth the $7.99/month, especially if you are in sales.]
 Scannable is Evernote’s free iOS only app, and I am a HUGE fan of it.
 As of the time of this post, business card scanning via Scannable is free.
 I doubt this will aways be the case.
 So, you can use Scannable to get nearly the same functionality I show in the video using the Evernote camera.
 This article describes how to use Scannable to scan business cards [an alternative to the method I illustrate in the video].

 However, I don’t use Scannable for business card scanning.
-I find the Evernote camera function more intuitive and feature rich, so I use the Evernote app for business card scanning.
+I find the Evernote camera function more intuitive and feature rich for business card scanning, so I use the Evernote app for digitizing cards.
 In my world, it goes like this: I digitize all paper I come across [when away from my desk] with Scannable, except for business cards, which I digitize with the Evernote camera.

 So there it is, step 1 of my lead management process.
 It is also a key process in maintaining my paperless and file-free lifestyle.
 Evernote makes it so easy to do.
 Give it a try.